Bigg Boss 11: Bandgi’s Ex Dennis Nagpal Is HURT & SHOCKED; Says She Wore His Tee on Day 19!

 Dennis Didn't Want To Stop Bandgi

-He adds that he didn't want to stop Bandgi as Bigg Boss is a big platform and her let her participate.
+He adds that he didn't want to stop Bandgi from participating because Bigg Boss is a big platform.
 Both of them were upset as they would miss each other.

 Bandgi Has Always Shown Her Good Side